Telecom Italia says sees TV arm sale by year-end

 It has a market value of about 260 million euros and net debt of 200 million euros.

-Bidders are private equity fund Clessidra, the Italian unit of Hutchison Whampoa 0013.HK, U.S. entertainment company Discovery Communications (DISCA.O) and Italy’s Cairo Communication (CAI.MI), sources have said.
+Bidders are private equity fund Clessidra, the Italian unit of Hutchison Whampoa, U.S. entertainment company Discovery Communications and Italy’s Cairo Communication, sources have said.